Princess Aubergine: Sources

-Richard Carnac Temple sourced the tale from an old woman of Purbia origin, at Kasur near Lahor.
+Richard Carnac Temple sourced the tale from an old woman of Purbia origin, at Kasur near Lahore.

 Summary

 A poor Brahman and his wife live in such a state of poverty, they resort to gathering roots and herbs to eat.
 One day, the Brahman finds an eggplant and brings it home to plant.
 He and his wife water it and it yields a large, purple fruit.
 The Brahman's wife takes a knife to cut open the large eggplant in the garden.
 When she stabs the large fruit, a low moan is heard.
 The wife stabs it again and a voice inside it the eggplant begs for the woman to be careful.
 The wife opens the eggplant and finds a little maiden inside, dressed in white and purple garments.
 The Brahman and his wife decide to adopt the girl as their daughter and name her Princess Aubergine.

 Next to the Brahman's hut, a king lives with his queen and seven sons.
 One day, a slave-girl from the palace goes to the Brahman's hut to ask for some light, and sees Princess Aubergine.
 So lovely is she, that the slave-girl rushes back to the palace to tell the queen about her.
 The queen, despite being beautiful herself, is told that the Brahman's daughter is even more beautiful than her, and fears the king will replace her.

 So the queen devises a plan: she invites Princess Aubergine to the palace, and convinces the girl to live there with her as the queen's sister.
 Time passes, and the Queen, adept in the arts of magic, learns through her powers that the Princess Aubergine is a fairy, and, while the maiden is asleep, casts spells on her to reveal the location of her lifeforce.
 The Princess murmurs that her lifeforce is in the queen's first son; by killing him, the queen will kill Aubergine.

 The queen kills her firstborn son, and sends the servant-girl to check on Princess Aubergine, who is still alive.
 Failing her first attempt to kill the maiden, the queen goes back to enchanting the girl for her to disclose her secret.
 The princess keeps telling that her lifeforce lies in each of the queen's other sons, which are killed every time.

 After all her sons have been killed, the queen, fueled with rage, manages to enchant Aubergine with even more powerful spells for her to reveal the location of her lifeforce: in a nine-lakh necklace, inside a tiny box, inside a bumblebee, inside a red and green fish that lives in a river somewhere far away.